sanumuhammedc/share-it/readme.md

 - users can follow other users(add as friend) or unfollow
 - users can view posts of friends
 - can view other users and their friends
-- can search for users
+- can search for users and view their posts and profile
+- can view mutual friends of two users

 ## Technologies Used
 - react